Characters from Anime and Manga that are just that... totally... awesome.

 Especially Simon.
 Badass, loving, kind-hearted, and actually has a BRAIN?
 What's not to like?

-Yoko is, in my opinion, extremely gushworthy.
+Yoko is extremely gushworthy.
 She's cute, smart and tough; but she was limited in her achievements by corporate Japan's male-superiority formulae, plus an Executive Meddling decision by Gainax to write her and Kamina out of the series.
 But Yoko's extreme popularity resulted in a comeback, via her end-of-series exploits as Yomako — the name she took following her decision to begin a career in education on Koreha Island.
 Anyway, she began fighting bad guys long before the series' time frame began.
 Her above-average communication skills, her considerable combat experience as a commando and her mature judgment in the field should have made Yoko the ideal commander of the Brigade; but due to overriding, long-standing (albeit misogynistic) corporate formulae that was not to be.
 Nevertheless, Yoko fought the good fight for liberation and went on to become principal of a primary-education school.
-Not bad, I'd say!

 Love love love Suzaku!
 Very strong, can be cute too, the relationship with Lelouch...